arepetti/ingest/docs/setup/performance.md

 # Performance & capacity

-This page describes the **expected workload and response times** for a typical council KPI deployment on the [standard Azure hosting setup](hosting.md) (Azure Container Apps at 0.5 vCPU / 1 GiB with min 1 replica, backed by Cosmos DB for MongoDB vCore on the **M30** tier).
+This page describes the **expected workload and response times** for a typical mid-sized KPI deployment on the [standard Azure hosting setup](hosting.md) (Azure Container Apps at 0.5 vCPU / 1 GiB with min 1 replica, backed by Cosmos DB for MongoDB vCore on the **M30** tier).
 The figures are order-of-magnitude forecasts — useful for sizing, SLA conversations, and setting expectations — not the result of a formal load test.

 Ingest is deliberately small: one container, one database, no horizontal sharding.
 At the scale described below the standard Azure footprint is **comfortably oversized**; bottlenecks show up as occasional slow admin pages or long Power BI refreshes, not as sustained throughput limits.

 ## Reference deployment profile

-The forecasts assume a registry that looks like a mid-sized local council after a couple of years of operation:
+The forecasts assume a registry that looks like a mid-sized organisation after a couple of years of operation:

 | Dimension | Typical value |
 |-----------|---------------|